takanory/slides/20190615pyconth/PITCHME.md

 Note:

-* Thank you for visiting my presentation.
+* Thank you for coming to my presentation.
 * I am very happy to be able to make a presentation in PyCon Thailand.
-* 私はタイを訪れるのははじめてです。
+* This is my first visit to Thailand.

 ---